What is addiction?

 Treatment of Addiction

+Of course, the needs of someone experiencing addiction are the same as what all humans need: self-acceptance, relief of pain, peace of mind, social connection, and a sense of power and place.
+Treatment, thus, gets to explore how, in a person’s life, these needs were not fulfilled; why that person developed the belief that only through particular substances or behaviors would they be met: or what, in other words, created the susceptibility.
+Here we get to recognize that no substance in itself or by itself is addictive: most people can use most “addictive” substances (e.g., alcohol or opiates for pain relief), even repeatedly, without becoming addicted to them.
 The next question is: how do we help people legitimize their needs without having to resort to self-harming and self-defeating habits.
-The treatment of addiction needs to be devoid of moral judgments, blame, and ostracizing—either of the person experiencing addiction or their family members, or of their addictive behaviors.
+The treatment of addiction gets to be devoid of moral judgments, blame, and ostracizing—either of the person experiencing addiction or their family members, or of their addictive behaviors.
 As the spiritual master A.H.
 Almaas writes, “Only when compassion is present will people allow themselves to see the truth.”
+Source: Compassion4Addiction |

 Dr. Gabor Mate on Attachment and Conscious Parenting